 PolyXen for Protein Drug Delivery

 PolyXen is an enabling platform technology for protein drug delivery.
-It uses the natural polymer polysialic acid (PSA) to prolong the drug's half-life and potentially improve the stability of therapeutic peptides and proteins.
-Both the site of attachment and the length of the PSA chain can enhance the properties of the therapeutic by changing the apparent hydrodynamic radius of the molecule, which in turn, changes a number of the biological characteristics of the therapeutic.
+It uses the biological polymer polysialic acid (PSA) to prolong the drug's half-life and potentially improve the stability of therapeutic peptides and proteins.
+Both the site of attachment and the length of the PSA chain can influence the properties of the therapeutic by changing the apparent hydrodynamic radius of the molecule, which in turn, can enhance a number of the biological characteristics of the therapeutic.
 It can also be used for small molecule drugs.